dhermes/local-dd-agent/README.md

 During local development, developers often just turn off `datadog`.
-We just trust that our application metrics and traces will work as expected when deployed to environments (e.g. Deployinator) where `dd-agent` is running.
+We just trust that our application metrics and traces will work as expected when deployed to environments where `dd-agent` is running.

 This is especially challenging when things **go wrong**.
 For example, sometimes a task will exit before flushing all metrics out to `dd-agent` and debugging